alexandru/alexn.org/_links/2020-10-24-donald-trump-vs-joe-biden.md

   - YouTube
 ---

-Now you know the US presidential elections are close 🤡
+Now you know the US presidential election is close 🤡